-Shoulder season: The time between peak and off-peak season; also known as the time of peaceful, blooming serenity in most touristy towns.
+Shoulder season: The time between peak and off-peak season; otherwise known as the time of peaceful, blooming serenity in most touristy towns.

-For most of us in the US, this is roughly the time in between spring break and summer vacation (DINKS read: April through May).
-And while it’s a little harder to travel during this time, it’s hands-down when you’ll find inexpensive lodging, adventures, and extras.
+For most of us in the US, this is roughly the time between spring break/summer vacation and fall/dawn of winter.
+And while it can occasionally be a little harder to travel during this time, it’s hands-down when you’ll find the most inexpensive lodging, adventures, and extras.

 Still not convinced?
 Here are some other reasons to book an off-season vacay– whether it’s a weekend getaway or month stint.